Efraín González Luna: Founding the PAN

 In 1939, González Luna met Manuel Gómez Morín, who invited González Luna to form a new party.
-The same year, González Luna, Gómez Morín, and others founded the National Action Party (Partido Acción Nacional), or PAN.
-The PAN was committed to Catholic humanism and liberalism, representing a generation dissatisfied with the aftermath of the Mexican Revolution and the "extremism" of Cardenismo.
-González Luna wrote the Doctrina del Partido ("Party Doctrine").
+Gómez Morín was formerly an economic policymaker.
+At the time, the ruling party was the Institutional Revolutionary Party (Partido Revolucionario Institucional), or PRI.
+The PRI, founded in 1929 by Calles, ruled Mexico hegemonically until the end of the century.
+The same year as their meeting, Gómez Morín and González Luna, with others, founded the National Action Party (Partido Acción Nacional), or PAN.
+The PAN was conservative, being committed to Catholic humanism and liberalism, and representing a generation dissatisfied with the aftermath of the Mexican Revolution and the "extremism" of Cardenismo, the left-wing populist policies of President Lázaro Cárdenas.